donkidd/donkidd.github.io/content/posts/2021/OnlineTestConf.md

 tags:
   ["QA", "Testing", "OnlineTestConf", "Professional Development", "Conferences"]
 categories: ["Quality Assurance", "Resources"]
-author: "Your Name"
-description: "Discovering OnlineTestConf and how this virtual conference became an essential part of our team's QA education and transformation."
+description: "Discovering OnlineTestConf and how this virtual conference was a part of my QA education and transformation."
 ---

 # Discovering Quality Education Resources

-While working through our QA transformation at Miami, one of the resources I discovered has been particularly valuable for our team's professional development.
+While working through our QA transformation at Miami, one of the resources I discovered has been particularly valuable for my professional development.
 Sometimes the best learning opportunities come from unexpected places.

 ## Virtual Conferences: Ahead of Their Time